Poolish

 |---|---|---|---|---|

 Less yeast means slower fermentation and more flavor development.
-For overnight poolish (the most common approach), 0.1g of instant yeast per 100g of flour is the sweet spot — mix it before bed, use it in the morning.
+For an overnight poolish (the most common approach), 0.1g of instant yeast per 100g of flour is the sweet spot.
+Mix it before bed, use it in the morning.
+That 0.1g is the poolish ratio I keep coming back to after testing different amounts.

 How much flour to pre-ferment

-Most recipes pre-ferment 20-40% of the total flour weight as poolish.
+Most poolish bread recipes pre-ferment 20-40% of the total flour weight.
 The percentage affects the final dough:

 | Poolish % | Effect on dough | Best for |